seandstewart/bardly/bardly/plays/histories/edward-iii/uncut.md

 In violating marriage sacred law,
 You break a greater honor than yourself:
 To be a King is of a younger house
-Than to be married; your progenitour,
+Than to be married; your progenitor,
 Sole reigning Adam on the universe,
 By God was honored for a married man,
 But not by him anointed for a King.